damianhakert/damianhakert.github.io/source/posts/2016-09-26-infrastructure-update.html.md

 while we're gaining data and users, GitLab.com keeps working fine.

 A large part of the issue we're running into as we scale is that there is little or no documentation on how to tackle this kind of problem.
-While there are companies have written high-level posts, almost none of them have shared **how** they arrived at their solutions.
+While there are companies that have written high-level posts, almost none of them have shared **how** they arrived at their solutions.

 One of our main issues in the past six months has been around storage.
 We built a Cephfs cluster to tackle both the capacity and